Nextiva / Blog / VoIP

 PBX and PABX are both private telephone networks.
 The terms are sometimes used interchangeably when referring to private business phone networks.

-The key difference is that PABX systems automate the call-switching process while PBX originally referred to manually-operated switchboards but it can be automated too.
+The key difference is that PABX systems automate the call-switching process, while PBX originally referred to manually operated switchboards, but it can also be automated.

 PABX emerged later as an automated system using computerized switching equipment instead of manual switchboard operators.
 This automated the call routing within the private phone network.